sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 ## Storing Knowledge and Making Inferences

 Once you have some sentences, storing them and making inferences is done with the aid of the types in the `Inference` namespace.
-The lowest common denominator here is the `IKnowledgeBase` interface.
+The most important type here is the `IKnowledgeBase` interface.
 The library includes a few very simple knowledge bases - one that uses forward chaining, one that uses backward chaining, and one that uses resolution.
 Some examples follow, but first, here's our domain, taken from section 9.3 of 'Artificial Intelligence: A Modern Approach':